jbreckmckye/jbreckmckye.github.io/source/_posts/net-yaroze.markdown

 ![](/images/2016/demo-hover.png)

+A fairly simple top-down racer.
+Did you ever play the PSOne _Micro Machines_ game?
+There were a few such clones on Yaroze.

-A very primitive top-down racer.
-I’m not a fan.
+I’m not a fan, but to each his own.

 ### 8\.
 Gravitation, Craig Shaughnessy

 ![](/images/2016/demo-grav.jpg)

-This is one of those ‘guide a rocket through a cave against gravity’ games, which I’ve never been terribly keen on.
+This is one of those ‘guide a rocket through a cave against gravity’ games, which I’ve never been into, but are a classic of the arcade scene.

 _Trivia:_ Like many Yaroze developers, Shaughnessy has gone on to work as an indie games programmer under the name _DemonStudios_.
 Their website includes a version of Gravitation you can play [in your browser](http://www.demonstudios.com/gravitation.html).